 Services in the US that allow you to use Samsung Pay include Chase, American Express, Bank of America, Wells Fargo, Citi, Capital One, US Bank, PNC, USAA, TD Bank, Synchrony Bank, SunTrust, Navy Federal Credit Union, Regions, BB&T, Fifth Third Bank and BBVA Compass.

 To check your US service is included with Samsung Pay, you can check the official list from Samsung.

-If you live in the UK, the service is a little more limited with only Santander, Nationwide and MBNA currently supporting Samsung Pay.
-Soon Samsung hopes for HSBC, First Direct, M&S Bank and American Express to soon use the service too.
+If you live in the UK, the service is a little more limited with only Santander, Nationwide and MBNA currently supporting Samsung Pay - and HSBC, First Direct and M&S Bank have been added to the roster as well.